 “Communicating through email, chat and text messages can be difficult when working together on a project, so make sure that you have frequent virtual meetings,” says Kenny Trinh, CEO of Netbooknews.
 “Video is your number-one substitute for face-to-face meetings.
 Use screen sharing and video to discuss important projects and keep each other updated.”

 As you choose a videoconferencing tool, keep in mind that you’ll need a way for team members to easily launch their own calls if they need to work on a project together.
-Some videoconferencing solutions include a built-in conference room that employees can reserve, just as they would an in-office meeting space.
+Some videoconferencing solutions include a built-in conference room that employees working from home can reserve, just as they would an in-office meeting space.

 Keep It Professional

 Those going to an office every day get up, dress, and prepare to be among others all day.
 While working from home, though, it can be easy to fall into a pattern where you dress casually, possibly going days without showering.
 You don’t have to dress in a suit every day, but the act of changing from sleepwear to day clothes can have a big impact on productivity.
-This is especially true if you’ll be doing video calls.
+This is especially true if you’ll be doing remote video calls.

 “Wear your normal office attire for video calls and dress up for client calls,” advises Matthias Nowak, marketing director of FFW, a Drupal agency based in Europe.
 “Make sure your background is a neutral wall.
 Maintaining this simple etiquette makes calls more productive.”

 Don’t have a neutral background in your home?
 No problem.
 There are various techniques you can use, including simply removing items from a small area of your favorite room and setting up your camera against a bare wall.
 But many popular videoconferencing tools also have built-in tools that let you change your backdrop virtually.
-Instead of meeting in front of a blank wall, you could hold your meetings in front of a wood or stone wall that isn’t even there.
+Instead of meeting in front of a blank wall, you could hold your virtual meetings in front of a wood or stone wall that isn’t even there.
 Just make sure, if you use this option, to avoid choosing something too distracting for your more professional meetings.

 When managing a team of people working remotely, being organized is more important than ever.
-There may be processes and guidelines that are understood when you’re all working in an office.
+There may be processes and guidelines for communication that are understood when you’re all working in an office.
 But those unspoken rules can be lost when each team member is in a separate location.

 For best results, document everything and make sure the entire team can easily access the information.
 If you have a conference call, ask someone to jot down the action items and send them as notes at the end of the meeting.